DuaneRose/DIane/README.md

 GEMINI_API_KEY=your_ai_key
 SESSION_SECRET=your_session_secret

-3. Add .env to .gitignore to keep keys secret.
+3. Add .env to .gitignore to keep keys secret. also add data_base/users/json and place an emtpy array ex: []

 4. Install dependencies: